bu-vip/multikinect/README.md

-# multikinect
+# MultiKinect

-multikinect is a system for collecting data using multiple Microsoft Kinect v2 cameras.
+MultiKinect is a system for collecting data using multiple Microsoft Kinect v2 cameras.

 ## Building
 ### Camera